boring-school-work/Assignments/oop-final-project/README.md

 ## Milestones

-- [] Draft of project title and introduction.
+- [x] Draft of project title and introduction.
 (Due Apr 13)

-    - [] Project title and introduction are very clearly related to the project theme.
+    - [x] Project title and introduction are very clearly related to the project theme.
-    - [] Design document is well-written and logical, with no grammatical issues.
+    - [x] Design document is well-written and logical, with no grammatical issues.

+## Notes

+- Public buses generally run on diesel.
+- PRIVATE_EMISSIONS_FACTOR: "diesel" and "gasoline".